DataDog/documentation/content/en/account_management/authen_mapping/_index.md

 ##### ARGUMENTS

 * **`sort`** [*optional*, *default*=**yes**]:
-  Sort attribute and direction - `yes` sorts in descending order, `no` sorts in ascending order.
+  Sort attribute and direction—`yes` sorts in descending order, `no` sorts in ascending order.
 * **`page_number`** [*optional*, *default*=**0**, *minimum*=**0**]:
   The page of results to return.
 * **`page_size`** [*optional*, *default*=**10**]: